zenplus-health/flutter-plugins/README.md

 # CARP Flutter plugins

-This repo contains the source code for Flutter first-party plugins developed by developers at the [Copenhagen Research Platform (CARP)](http://www.carp.dk/) at The Technical University of Denmark.
+This repo contains the source code for Flutter first-party plugins maintained by the [Copenhagen Research Platform (CARP)](http://www.carp.dk/) team at the Technical University of Denmark.
 Check the `packages` directory for all plugins.

 Flutter plugins enable access to platform-specific APIs using a platform channel.